-It’s so important now more than ever before to look after your own mental health and wellbeing, as coronavirus will impact us all in different ways.
-As it’s Mental Health Awareness Week, and this year’s theme is ‘Be Kind’, we thought it’d be helpful to put together a few ways you can stay positive and be kind to yourself during this time.
+It’s so important to look after your own mental health and wellbeing, and especially now more than ever as we're still dealing with the effects of the coronavirus pandemic.
+We thought it’d be helpful to put together a few ways you can stay positive and be kind to yourself during this time.

 1. What are you grateful for?

 During difficult times, it can be extremely hard to find positives as sometimes it just doesn’t feel like there are any - but there always is.
 Whether it’s the company of your fluffy, faithful companion who is always there, the support you have from your family and friends who love and care about you, or perhaps just the little things like being able to cook your favourite meal and enjoy tucking into some much needed comfort food.

 2. Learn to let it go

 Come to accept the things you can control, and those you cannot.
 Some of you will find this much harder than others, but if you feel things are getting on top of you, try writing down all of your worries and organise them into a list of what you can control and what you can’t control.
 This will allow you to focus your time and energy on the things you do have control over.

 If you’re feeling stuck in a negative rut, say to yourself, ‘This too shall pass’.
 Negative thoughts do not last forever so allow yourself to feel them, acknowledge them and rest assured that they will pass and tomorrow is a new day.

 4. Stay present

 Focusing on the here and now can help bring a sense of calm and rebalance.
 Breathing in for five seconds through the nose, and out for five seconds through the mouth for three to five minutes can help calm an anxious mind and a racing heart.